There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

 The other thing you have to be prepared for is the diversity of languages.
 There are many beautiful places to visit in Geneva and a variety of languages too.

-When you come to Geneva, you should expect to hear and speak French most of the time.
+When you come to the city, you should expect to hear and speak French most of the time.
 This maybe isn’t so surprising given that Geneva is surrounded by France.

 English is widely spoken, mainly as a second language of the locals.
-But there will be a lot of foreigners in Geneva due to many international organizations being present in there.
+But there will be a lot of foreigners here due to many international organizations being present.

 So if you speak English you should not have problems.

-The other languages spoken in Geneva at higher rates are German, Italian, and Spanish.
+The other languages spoken here at higher rates are German, Italian, and Spanish.

 Sidenotes – Don’t waste time at the airport